 - Previews used for the image Crop module in FotoWeb Desktop

 FotoWeb will apply an unsharp mask filter to the images if this option is selected.
 This can drastically enhance the quality of your thumbnails and previews.
 Normally, you will use a stronger filter on thumbnails than previews.

 If you change the unsharp mask settings you will only see the effects on images that are not already in the cache.
 To regenerate all images, restart Microsoft Internet Information Services and clear the content of the site’s cache folder.

-Set defaults: The Set Defaults button resets the options for the unsharp mask to the suggested values.
+Set defaults: Select to reset the unsharp mask options to the suggested values.